volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 As the saying goes, **Rome wasn’t built in a day**.

+Personally, I did not like to read the docs, because I wanted to use the technology as soon as possible until I realized that my approach leads to bad code due to my ignorance.

+Times change and now there is no room for doubt about how to start learning new technologies.

 ## Write tests

 *\- Should I write tests?*\
-*\- Yes!*
+*\- Yes, yes, and yes!*

-Covering an application with tests brings a lot of benefits, some of them are:
+Covering an application with tests brings a lot of benefits.
+Here are some of them:

 * tests provide a convenient way to make sure the application is not broken unless they all pass
 * tests allow us to spend less time doing manual testing